To initialise the SDK, there are pre-requisites:

 onCreate in Application

-The initialisation needs to be performed in onCreate method of Android Application class.
+The initialisation must be performed in the onCreate method of the Android Application class.

 public class MyApplication extends Application {